Wozzeck: 1919–22: Progress through war's aftermath

-That fall, Berg and Helene were being drawn into what she called the "Berghof Catastrophe": having enabled his composing with an appanage, his mother Johanna (née Braun) sought their help (and received only his) co-managing the Berghof, with its guest house and tavern.
-Wartime mismanagement was culminating in bitter disagreement and lasting feuds among the Bergs and their families gathered there partly for food.
-The government had instituted production quotas and resorted to the confiscation for food rationing. "[D]espite ... freezing and having nothing to live on", Berg emphasized that he was "happy", recalling war "years of suffering and humiliation at a low rank, not composing a single note" to Schulhoff in November 1919.
+That fall, Berg and Helene faced what she called the "Berghof Catastrophe".
+His mother Johanna, having enabled his composing with an appanage, sought their help managing the Berghof.
+Wartime mismanagement of its guest house and tavern caused feuds as the family gathered there partly in hunger.
+The government had imposed production quotas and resorted to confiscation for food rationing.
+Despite "freezing and having nothing to live on", Berg emphasized that he was "happy" in a November 1919 letter to Schulhoff, recalling war "years of suffering and humiliation at a low rank, not composing a single note".

-Schulhoff had also circulated an artists' petition espousing internationalism for signatures, and in this November 1919 letter, Berg sympathized but followed Schoenberg in prioritizing Austro-German art music, writing Schulhoff that a nation like Germany (Note: The First Austrian Republic had just been created from the Republic of German-Austria.) might "deserve" its defeat for how it "treats its greatest".
+Schulhoff had circulated an internationalist artists' petition, and in this letter, Berg sympathized, while, following Schoenberg, prioritizing Austro-German art music.
+Berg wrote that a nation like Germany (Note: The First Austrian Republic had just been created from the Republic of German-Austria.) might "deserve" its defeat for how it "treats its greatest".
 (Note: Innovative classical music had long faced unreliable support despite successes, as with Wozzeck.
 Amid widespread poverty, Schoenberg's Society was a subscription business model for sustaining Neue Musik (new music) by composers across Europe through performance.
 It grew out of open rehearsals.
 Schulhoff soon co-founded a Prague Society for Private Musical Performances.)
-Continuing, he blamed the war and its aftermath on capitalism, militarism, the press, and, uncharacteristically, Jews.
-He called himself an "antimilitarist" and asked who among the Entente, "outside Russia", had the same "ring of idealism" to their names as Karl Liebknecht and Rosa Luxemburg, recently murdered Spartacist uprising leaders.
+He blamed the war and its aftermath on capitalism, militarism, the press, and, uncharacteristically, Jews, calling himself an "antimilitarist" like Kraus, who polemically examined journalism and German–Jewish assimilation.
+Berg asked Schulhoff who among the Entente, "outside Russia", had the same "ring of idealism" to their names as Karl Liebknecht and Rosa Luxemburg, recently murdered Spartacist uprising leaders.